venicegeo/pzsvc-exec/README.md

 Additionally, and associated, pzsvc-exec contains a secondary application of pzsvc-taskworker.
 Pzvc-taskworker is designed to run off the same config file that pzsvc-exec does and coordinate with pzsvc-exec in such a way as to take advantage of the Piazza task manager functionality, offering improvements in things like security and scalability.
 Pzsvc-taskworker is optional, like much of the functionality associated with pzsvc-exec, and will be described more in depth in its own section.

 ## Development Environment

+Pzsvc-exec is written in the go programming language.
+To develop capabilities in pzsvc-exec, do the following:

+1. Install Go

+Pzsvc-exec  is built using the Go, version 1.8.x.
+For details on installing Go, see https://golang.org/dl/.
+Once Go is instaled, make sure the Go tool is on your path once the install is done.

+2. Set up Go environment variables

+To function right, Go must have some environment variables set.
+Run the go env command to list all relevant environment variables.
+The two most important lines to look for are GOROOT and GOPATH:

+GOROOT must point to the base directory at which Go is installed GOPATH must point to a directory that is to serve as your development environment.
+This is where this code and dependencies will live.

+3. Clone the repository

+Create the directory the respository must live in, then clone the repository there:

+$ mkdir -p $GOPATH/src/github.com/venicegeo
+$ cd $GOPATH/src/github.com/venicegeo
+$ git clone git@github.com:venicegeo/bf-ia-broker.git

 ## Installing and Running